deioh/Jarvis/rubynotes.md

 # Ruby's Notes: Experiences & Learnings

+**Core Principle:** Before executing any command or starting a complex task, I must first consult these notes to avoid repeating past mistakes.

+---

 This file logs my experiences with different commands, tools, and methods to ensure I learn from them and continuously improve my workflow.

 ## In-Sandbox Software Installation Limitations